 “[Jackson] genuinely cares so much about students and engagement and improving engagement, so that's been really awesome.
 She's working really hard to build a robust network between all the organizations on campus so we can find the best ways to support transfer students,” Royale said.

-For more information on transfer student resources, please reach out to the Holman Success Center.
+For more information on transfer student resources, please contact the Holman Success Center.